La Rochelle: Plantagenet rule (1154–1224)

 Left image: Vauclair castle was built by the English in 1185.

 Right image: Remnants of Vauclair castle, Place de Verdun, La Rochelle.

 Eleanor married Henry Plantagenet in 1152, who became king of England as Henry II in 1154, thus putting La Rochelle under Plantagenet rule, until Louis VIII captured it in the 1224 siege of La Rochelle.
 During the Plantagenet control of the city in 1185, Henry II had the Vauclair castle built, remains of which are still visible in the Place de Verdun.

 Left image: Cour de la Commanderie in La Rochelle, ancient location of the Templars' headquarters.

 Right image: Original Templar cross, Cour de la Commanderie.

-The main activities of the city were in the areas of maritime commerce and trade, especially with England, the Netherlands and Spain.
+The main activities of the city were in the areas of maritime commerce and trade, especially with England, the Low Countries and Spain.
 In 1196, wealthy bourgeois Alexandre Auffredi sent a fleet of seven ships to Africa seeking wealth.
 He went bankrupt awaiting the return of his ships; they returned seven years later bearing riches.